torproject/torspec/proposals/325-packed-relay-cells.md

 (Note that relay cell fragments (proposal 319) are not supported for packing.)

-The command byte "0" is now used to explicitly indicate "end of cell".
-If the byte "0" appears after a relay message, the rest of the cell MUST be ignored.

-When generating RELAY cells, implementations SHOULD (as they do today) fill in the unused bytes with four 0-valued bytes, followed by a sequence of random bytes up to the end of the cell.
+When generating RELAY cells, implementations SHOULD (as they do today) fill in the Padding field with four 0-valued bytes, followed by a sequence of random bytes up to the end of the cell.
 If there are fewer than 4 unused bytes at the end of the cell, those unused bytes should all be filled with 0-valued bytes.

 # Negotiation and migration